Save up to 25%… Shop Our Birthday Sale Now!

 Stereum ostrea (left) is one type of mushroom that is often mistaken for real turkey tail (right)

-The false turkey tail, scientifically known as Stereum ostrea, is the mushroom most commonly misidentified for turkey tail.
+False turkey tail mushrooms, scientifically known as Stereum ostrea, are most commonly misidentified as turkey tail.

-Like turkey tail mushrooms (scientifically known as Trametes versicolor), they also grow on stumps and fallen logs of deciduous trees.
+Like the true turkey tail mushrooms (scientifically known as Trametes versicolor), false turkey tail mushrooms also grow on stumps and fallen logs of deciduous trees.

 Some other similar features it has to the “true” turkey tail: